TheProgrammingArchive/weather-terminal/README.md

 # weather.com-scraper

 ## About the project:
-  This project has been made to scraper weather.com easily.
+  This project has been made to scrape weather.com easily.
 A terminal interface has been allocated to access all the modules.
 NOTE: PROJECT IS NOT YET COMPLETED

 ## REQUIREMENTS:
   Add py 3.8 to path and make sure by typing pip on cmd.
 Then download the project and run the app named main_reporter.